Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Limitations

 \section{Limitations}

 While \textsc{Shortcut Guardrail} demonstrates strong performance across diverse benchmarks, we acknowledge the following limitations.
 (1) As we formally show in Appendix~\ref{app:theory}, deployment-time methods are information-theoretically upper-bounded by training-time methods.
 Since shortcuts originate from $\mathcal{D}_{\mathrm{train}}$, any deployment-time method can only recover the spurious correlation structure indirectly through the trained model $\theta$, which acts as an information bottleneck.
-While our method approaches this bound under strong shortcuts (Table~\ref{tab:ood_results}), the gap widens for structurally complex shortcut patterns.
+While our method approaches this bound under strong shortcuts (Table~\ref{tab:ood_results}), the gap widens for structurally complex shortcut patterns, writing styles, and syntactic templates.
 (2) Our gradient-based attribution operates at the token level, which limits its ability to capture multi-token shortcut patterns.
-(3) Although our method eliminates the need for training data access, shortcut annotations, or full model retraining, it still requires a small labeled support set for calibrating the debiasing strength $\alpha$.
+(3) Our evaluation focuses on text classification tasks using BERT-based encoders, which serve as a clean prototype for establishing our findings.
+Our masked contrastive learning objective is compatible with bidirectional attention in transformer encoders that are pretrained by masked language modeling.
+It does not naturally extend to decoder-only architectures representative of modern large language models: under causal attention, masking a token leaves the representations of all preceding tokens unchanged, failing to produce the globally distinct representation that our contrastive objective relies on.
+Extending this framework to decoder-only LMs, which would require rethinking both the saliency attribution step and the contrastive objective, is left for future work.
+(4) Although our method eliminates the need for training data access, shortcut annotations, or full model retraining, it still requires a small labeled support set for calibrating the debiasing strength $\alpha$.
 In fully unsupervised scenarios, alternative calibration strategies would be needed.
-(4) Our evaluation focuses on text classification tasks using BERT-based encoders.
-We defer evaluation on other tasks and architectures to future work.
+(5) Targeting deployment settings where the model is available but training data and annotations are not, our method assumes access to model weights and gradients.
+Relaxing this assumption toward black-box/closed-source models is a direction for future work.